 There may be trouble ahead

-As rising bills and economic uncertainty put pressure on household budgets, new entrant utility providers are having to look hard at their debt collection capacity and processes.
+As economic uncertainty puts pressure on household budgets, new entrant utility providers are having to look hard at their debt collection capacity and processes.
 With the success of rapid growth comes the need to plan for effective debt management before levels rise.
-When it comes to the sensitive handling of arrears, any lag in capacity will be keenly felt and have uncomfortable repercussions on hard-won customer ratings, business reputation and profitability.
-Digitally-acquired customers will have high expectations of the processes available to resolve their episode of debt and a swift and flexible digital solution is the best fit for new organisations.
+When it comes to the sensitive handling of arrears, any lag in capacity will be keenly felt and have uncomfortable repercussions on hard-won customer ratings, business reputation and revenue.
+Digitally-acquired customers will have high expectations of the processes available to resolve their episode of debt and a user-friendly, flexible digital solution could prove the best fit for new organisations.

 Why collections specialism matters

 As the most sensitive part of the business and one subject to a high level of scrutiny and regulation, debt collection processes need to be rooted in industry experience and operational knowledge.
-The desire to bring a digital application to market has lead to some limited, simplistic offerings which are unlikely to meet the demands of a sector with obligations to all customers including those in difficult or vulnerable circumstances.
-However, with advances in machine learning capabilities, there is now the expertise to incorporate intelligent ways of alerting operators to potential vulnerability, with strategies in place to respond in a timely and appropriate way.
+The desire to bring a digital application to market has lead to some limited offerings which may struggle to meet the demands of a sector with regulatory obligations to customers in difficult or vulnerable circumstances.
+However, advances in machine learning can offer intelligent ways of alerting operators to potential vulnerability, with strategies in place to respond in a timely and appropriate way.